If you are a brand, franchise, or a local brick-and-mortar with multiple locations or are opening your second location, this post is for you.

 - Reviews– You can recreate all your local 5-star reviews on a page.
 This works especially well for those particular searchers who specifically type in “[brand name] [city] reviews,” and trust me, a lot of people do this.
 More on reviews below.

-- Directions– Make this intuitive as possible, with not only an embedded map but even instructions from the north, south, east, west.
+- Directions– Make this as intuitive as possible, with not only an embedded map but even instructions from the north, south, east, west.

 Admittedly, the Extra Mile Approach for local multi-location SEO is time-consuming.
 But done properly, it will surely make more people drive the “extra mile” to come to your business instead of the other guy.